 If you answered no to any of the above, let’s make a deal.
 I’m going to geek out about opossums for the next ten minutes.
 Let’s call it an Opossum Opus.
-And if you’re good, I’ll reward you with a video of Marci the Opossum chowing down on some chicken.
+And if you’re good, I’ll reward you with a video of Marci the Opossum chowing down on some bananas.

 They’re not fast or pretty, but opossums are, as a species, rather badass survivalists.
 And a lot of that has to do with being opportunistic omnivores.
 In other words, opossums subscribe to the Les Stroud school of thought – Eat Anything That Does Not Kill You.
 This includes: